kamamautanu/AmaFi/README.md

 ## 8. Backflow Preventer

 Backflow preventers do exactly that - they prevent water from flowing backwards and back into the main water supply, thus preventing potential contamination.
-There are metal and plastic backflow preventers depending on a system's unique requirements.
+There are metal and plastic backflow preventers to use depending on a system's unique requirements.
 Here, I decided to go for a [brass backflow preventer](https://www.dripdepot.com/product/aqualine-brass-three-quarter-inch-hose-end-vacuum-breaker) since I connected mine directly to the main valve.

 ## 9. Water Pressure Regulator